AppFlowy-IO/AppFlowy-Docs/blog-highlights/demystifying-appflowy-editors-codebase.md

 The EditorState (the property `editorState` ) is an entity that encapsulates the state of the entire Editor and includes the services of the editor (discussed below).

 The SelectionMenuService (the property `selectionMenuService`) is responsible for implementing the UI for the SelectionMenu.
-It achieves so by adding `OverlayEntry` on top of the Editor widget.
+It achieves this by adding `OverlayEntry` on top of the Editor widget.
 This is a pattern you will encounter again when you explore the `Toolbar` and `FindAndReplace` plugins.

 ### Selection Menu Items